 To Learn More or Register for the Online Program

-To inquire about Boston University’s Online Financial Planning Program, including upcoming course schedules and registration, please contact our education partners at MindMax, Inc. by calling 1-877-290-9005 or by visiting their website at financialplanningonline.bu.edu.
+To inquire about Boston University’s Online Financial Planning Program, including upcoming course schedules and registration, please contact our education partners at MindMax, Inc. by calling 617-502-8822 or visit BU online Financial Planning.

 Robert J. Glovsky Scholarship Fund

 In 2010, Boston's University's Metropolitan College established The Robert J. Glovsky Scholarship Fund in recognition of Glovsky's dedication to the Financial Planning field and his affiliation with the program at Boston University as its first program director.

-The income from this permanently endowed fund now supports annual merit-based scholarships to students of financial planning at Metropolitan College's Center for Professional Education.
+The income from this permanently endowed fund now supports annual scholarships to students of financial planning at Metropolitan College's Center for Professional Education.
 The Fund grants up to $2,000 per year.

-Application for the Scholarship will open in June for students currently enrolled at the Center for Professional Education with preference for students who wish to assist the traditionally underserved population, as evidenced by their professional or personal work experience in the non-profit sector.
+Application for the Scholarship opens in June for students currently enrolled at the Center for Professional Education with preference for students who have experience with underserved communities.

 Boston University does not certify individuals to use the CFP®, Certified Financial Planner™ andmarks.
 CFP® certification is granted solely by Certified Financial Planner Board of Standards Inc. to individuals who, in addition to completing an educational requirement such as this CFP Board-Registered Program, have met ethics, experience and examination requirements.